TechpriestEnginseer/Community-Patch-Events-Development/Hokath Events/UniqueEvents/readme.txt

 Ranches - req agribusiness & cavalry, losing money, culture and food from pastures +illiteracy Prohibition - req police station, gives 2 sugar and villages gain +gold, +crime for 75turns Woodstock - req nuke & war, musicians' guilds gain +gold+tourism from cities

-America naturally has (semi indirect) bonuses to wide and warfare, along with the ability to steal tiles.
-Bonuses to tile improvements such as villages, pastures (and horses) attempts to tap into this style.
-Extra luxes can help with monopoly choices as well as happiness/gold, and final choice converts wide into heavy tourism boost to help with a possible culture win (like IRL, amirite?)
-Downsides are mainly in increased needs - requires good economic management to keep America rolling.

 --Sweden----------From Midgard to Valhalla----------------------------- -add back in tundra bias